 Specific

 Avoid being vague when setting career goals.
-Be as specific as possible.
+Be as specific as possible because your career and goals go hand in hand.
 Ask yourself the following questions:

 Measurable